solarmon/WHDLoad-Game-Launcher/README.md

    * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
-* WHDload options from Tool Types supported if a separately generated .tooltypes file is present.
+* WHDload options from ToolTypes in the game .info file.
+  - This is saved to a .tooltypes file for each game.

 # Requirements and Setup